Andrew-Y-Xia/Tuna/README.md

-# Bitboard-Chess
+# TUNA

-Bitboard Chess is an UCI-compatible Chess Engine.
+Tuna is an UCI-compatible Chess Engine.
 It uses a search centered around the Alpha-Beta algorithm and a hand-crafted (and minimal) positional evaluation based off material balance in order to play a decent game of chess.

 ### **Compiling from source**
 #### Unix-like